ga-curriculum/github-collaboration/fork-method-setup/README.md

 Create a new ***public*** repository on [GitHub](https://github.com/) named `github-collaboration`. ***Important***: as you create it, initialize the repository by adding a README file.

+Through the rest of this lecture, we'll refer to this as the ***GitHub manager's remote repo***.

-Copy the URL to the repository you just made and distribute it to the programmers on your team.
+Copy the URL to the ***GitHub manager's remote repo*** and distribute it to the programmers on your team.

 ## Clone the repo (***GitHub managers***)